ilyakava/kaggle-dr/about.md

 After some experiments I started to believe that for ConvNets, adding the right kind of noise prevents overfitting by roughening the error surface of the network, and lowering the energy barriers to hop out of bad local minima.
 I thought that by having high noise in the beginning of training, and less noise at the end, I would have the advantage of getting out of bad local minima early on, and being able to stay in good minima later on in training.

 So I tried decaying the amount of noise: randomly flipping pre-aligned images less often as training progressed.
 I was surprised to find that shortly after every time I reduced the noise, my network began to overfit.
-I rationalized this as me reducing the amount of data (total uniq images) that the net had access to over time.
+I rationalized this as me reducing the amount of data (total unique images) that the net had access to over time.

 # [Network Architecture](https://github.com/ilyakava/kaggle-dr/blob/master/network_specs.json#L183)